 Joint Application Development (JAD)

-In this article you will find a practical explanation of Joint Application Development (JAD).
+Joint Application Development: in this article you will find a practical explanation of Joint Application Development (JAD).
+Next to what the Joint Application Development methodology is, this article also highlights the process, the needed stakeholders, the steps for practice and the advantages / disadvantages.
 After reading, you will understand this powerful IT technique in which business users and system engineers work together.
+Enjoy reading!

 What is Joint Application Development (JAD)?